utkuozbulak/adaptive-segmentation-mask-attack/README.md

 <img src="https://raw.githubusercontent.com/utkuozbulak/adaptive-segmentation-mask-attack/master/data/repository_examples/adversarial_optimization.gif">

 ## Citation
 If you find the code in this repository relevant to your research, consider citing our paper.
-Also, feel free to use any visuals available.
+Also, feel free to use any visuals available here.

 	@article{,
 	  author = {},